webzakimbo/bcome-read-the-docs-guides/docs/source/built-in-commands/interactive-mode.rst

 .. include:: ../urls.rst

 .. meta::
-   :description lang=en: Built in commands - interactive
+   :description lang=en: Built in commands: Orchestrate multiple machines in real-time and at the same time with 'interactive' mode.

 ***********
 interactive